ealmonte32/ealmonte32.github.io/temp-openssl-guide-hw2.md

 When this is done, we have two files, our Root CA private key, and our Root CA certificate:<br>
 `myRootCA.key` and `myRootCA.crt`

-Now, we will be issuing a certificate for that sample website mentioned before `msu-csit560.com` and then creating a CSR which means certificate signing request:<br>
+Now, we will be issuing a certificate for that sample website mentioned before, `msu-csit560.com`, and then creating a CSR which means certificate signing request:<br>
-`openssl genrsa -out msu-csit560.com.key 2048`
+`openssl genrsa -out msu-csit560.com.key 2048`<br>
 then<br>
 `openssl req -new -key msu-csit560.com.key -out msu-csit560.com.csr`